hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/auth.png "Authorization of API calls")

-Let's run a sample code that displays the access types in the DSCC.
+Let's run a sample code that displays the access types in the console.
 The required parameters and the returned results for each endpoint are described under each of the endpoints in the sample code.
-To execute the an API call on the DSCC, you will need:
+To execute the an API call on the console, you will need:

 1. The authorized access token which is generated from the HPE GreenLake API Gateway as mentioned in the blog [post](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/).
 2. To install the required Python dependencies using the following command: